jwapico/jwapico/README.md

 - 🥅 2022 Goals: Get involved in more open source projects!
 - 🏫 I'm attending Colorado School of Mines for computer science
 - 🐕 Fun fact: I have two dogs, Pico and Scoop!
 Pico is my GitHub profile picture but if you want to see Scoop you have to go visit my LinkedIn! - especially if you're a recruiter (:
-- 😻 Ask me what projects I'm working on!

 ### Connect with me: